 Baiting can help achieve a photo that otherwise might require hours, days or months to capture naturally.
 But the idea of an animal being killed so I can get a photo isn’t something I want on my conscience.
 It isn’t something I’ve ever done and I have no plans to use the technique in the future.

 Many photographers think any kind of baiting is cheating.
 I’ve been on trips where dead frozen fish were used to attract eagles.
 But, generally, I go for the “observe, don’t disturb” rule.
 It’s more satisfying to find and photograph natural behavior without any manipulation and to capture authentic moments as they happen.

 There are few animals in the world cuter than the Philippines’ tiny tarsiers.
 It’s easy to understand why anyone would want to hold them or pose for photos with one.
 But making tarsiers pose with tourists is now illegal, as it causes the animals such stress that it can lead to an early death.
-Caged tarsiers, I was told, sometimes bash their heads against their cages until they died.
+Caged tarsiers, I was told, sometimes bash their heads against their cages until they die.
 Not so cute.

-If you really do want to see the tarsiers, visit them in one of the protected reserves.
+If you really want to see tarsiers, visit them in a protected reserve.
 The same goes for sloths and other beasts elsewhere, cute or otherwise.
 Animals don’t generally like to pose for photos, and the misery it causes isn’t worth the picture, especially when they look far better in the wild anyway.